Lella Kmar: Coming to Tunisia and first reign (1875–1882)

 After she came to Tunisia and was placed on the list of female odalisques, she married nearly two years later from Muhammad III Sadiq in 1877 and lived with him for five years in a somewhat parental relationship because he was about 50 years older than her until his death in the year 1882 and that after he signed on the Bardo Treaty that established the French protectorate in Tunisia.

 Second reign (1883–1902)

-After the death of Muhammad III, his brother, the new bey (Ali III), ordered to transfer her from Ksar Said Palace to his palace in La Marsa, so she married Ali III, the crown prince of her ex-husband in 1883.
-She was then twenty years old in that period.
-This marriage lasted for twenty years, in which she managed to increase her role in the affairs of the state, as she advised her husband in political affairs, especially that Tunisia during that period had fallen in French colonialism and it is said that the Bey admired her intelligence, acumen and speed of her intuition, which made her interfere in many appointments inside the state until her marriage ended for the second time, with the death of Ali III on 11 June 1902.
+After the death of Muhammad III, his brother, the new bey (Ali III), ordered to transfer her from Ksar Said Palace to his palace in La Marsa, so, in 1883, she married Ali III, the crown prince of her ex-husband.
+She was twenty years old at the time.
+This marriage lasted twenty years.
+During this time, she increased her involvement in state affairs by advising her husband on political matters.
+Tunisia had fallen to French colonialism during this period, and it is said that the Bey admired her intelligence, acumen, and intuition.
+This allowed her to influence many appointments within the state until her marriage ended with the death of Ali III on 11 June 1902.